The results are in. I took the BJCP tasting exam on March 2nd and my score was emailed on June 3rd.

 - Start studying as early as possible and form a study group if you can.

 - Know the BJCP style guidelines inside and out.
+(Take a prep course on it and master these)

 - Practice ALL areas of the exam.
 I stunk at scoring accuracy, but because I was good at perception, description, feedback, and completeness, I still did well on the exam.